octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

 * Video: no support.
 * Embeddings / vector search: **absent.**

-For Goal 2 specifically, mirage has roughly the same value as `boto3`: it gets the bytes to you reliably.
+For Goal 2 specifically, Mirage has roughly the same value as `boto3`: it gets the bytes to you reliably.
 The semantic and multimodal layers must be built above it.